Monday, May 31, 2010

 Asking myself this question, I am confronted with several interesting facts.

-At the top of the list is the detail that something like this is beginning to happen right now with the pending reintroduction of media censorship.
+At the top of the list of these interesting facts, is the detail that something like this is beginning to happen right now with the pending reintroduction of media censorship.

 Wednesday, May 5, 2010